Instructor: Dr. E. Fraser

 - Chronological: Kievan Rus’ (claimed today by Russians, Belarusians, and Ukrainians as their ancestral home) in the 10-13th centuries; the Mongol invasions and aftermath in the 13-14th centuries; the Muscovite period in the 14-17th centuries that established autocratic rule; the Imperial period from Peter the Great in the late 17th century to the 1917 Bolshevik Revolution in which autocracy under the Tsars persisted through an age of democratic revolutions in western Europe; the era of the Soviet Union from 1917-1991 that is still so relevant today; and the complexities of post-Soviet Russia.

-- Thematic: Within this chronology, we will also examine persistent themes such as leadership and political authority; the Orthodox Church and religious minorities; women’s lives; empire and non-Russian groups; serfdom, class, and unfreedom; and the philosophies and ideologies that helped shape Russian history.
+- Thematic: Within this chronology, we will also examine persistent themes such as leadership and political authority; the Orthodox Church and religious minorities; women’s lives; empire and non-Russian groups; slavery (called serfdom) and emancipation; and the philosophies and ideologies that helped shape Russian history.

 - Record-keeping and interpretation: How do we know what we know about Russian history?
 What records have survived, and how?
 We will look at bark carvings from early centuries, religious texts, epic poems of battles, etiquette books, law codes, royal decrees, and – in the 19th and 20th centuries – newspapers, films, and memoirs.
 In each era and with each of these sources, we will ask how the Russian people (and those around them in Slavic lands) saw themselves in history; how they recorded their experiences and preserved (or lost) those documents; what might have been left out or who was not permitted to record their experiences for various reasons; and how the historian should evaluate the sources we do have – especially in today’s world, when Russian politics in the news can easily shape our opinions in how we view the Russian past.